Battle of Messines (1917): Background

-British plans 1916–1917
+British strategy 1916–1917

 In 1916, the British planned to clear the Germans from the Belgian coast to deny them the use of the ports as naval bases.
 In January, Plumer recommended to Field Marshal Sir Douglas Haig the capture of Messines Ridge (part of the southern arc of the Ypres Salient) before an operation to capture the Gheluvelt plateau further north.
 The highest ground north of the Messines–Wytschaete ridge lies on the Menin road, between Hooge and Veldhoek, 1.5 mi from Gheluvelt, at the west end of the main Ypres ridge, which runs from Ypres, east to Broodseinde and then north-east to Passchendaele, Westroosebeek and Staden.
 The British called it the Gheluvelt Plateau or Menin Ridge.
 Roads and tracks converged on the Menin road at this point (Clapham Junction to the British).
 The east end of the Gheluvelt plateau was on the west side of Polygon Wood.
 A flat spur either side of the Menin road ran about 3.5 mi south-eastwards towards Kruiseecke and was about 1 mi wide at Veldhoek, with a depression on the west side through which the Bassevillebeek flowed southwards and another on the east side, through which the Reutelbeek also flowed south.
 The spur widened to almost 2 mi between Veldhoek and Gheluvelt.

 A Flanders campaign was postponed because of the Battle of Verdun in 1916 and the demands of the Battle of the Somme.
 When it became apparent that the Second Battle of the Aisne (the main part of the Nivelle Offensive, 16 April to 9 May 1917) had failed to achieve its most ambitious objectives, Haig instructed the Second Army to capture the Messines–Wytschaete Ridge as soon as possible.
 British operations in Flanders would relieve pressure on the French Armies on the Aisne, where demoralisation amid the failure of the Nivelle Offensive had led to mutinies.
-The capture of Messines Ridge would give the British control of the tactically important ground on the southern flank of the Ypres Salient, shorten the front and deprive the Germans of observation over British positions further north.
+The capture of Messines Ridge would give the British control of the tactically important ground on the southern flank of the Ypres Salient, shorten the front line and deprive the Germans of observation over British positions further north.
 The British would gain observation of the southern slope of Menin Ridge at the west end of the Gheluvelt plateau, ready for the Northern Operation.